-Confirm the precise details i.e. make and colour
+Confirm the precise details i.e. make, model and colour

 Click on ‘Continue’

-If you don’t tax your car when you buy it you are liable for a fine up to £1,000.
-Any car that you buy will be untaxed.
-So it is up to you to organise the tax, possibly with dealer help.
+If you don’t tax your car when you buy it you’ll be liable for a fine up to £1,000.
+When you buy a car the previous owner cancels their tax, meaning the car is untaxed until you organise the your own tax.

 You may be surprised by the number of people who risk this fine.
 In 2021 more than 100,000 drivers had their vehicle seized because they were caught behind the wheel without insurance, and by definition road tax.

-Some vehicles are VED-free.
+Some vehicles are VED- exempt from road tax.
 This includes all electric vehicles (EVs), even if they cost more than £40,000 (the rules were changed on 6 April 2020).
 However, this rule’s only valid if the electric car was registered on or after 1 April 2017.

-A word or warning: even if your car qualifies for free VED you still have to renew this ‘tax’ annually – even if there’s zero to pay.
+A word or warning: even if your car qualifies for free vehicle excise duty you still have to renew this ‘tax’ annually – even if there’s nothing to pay.